 This is our annual trip women’s trip to Nepal to gather the materials needed for our sponsorship program — new photos, progress reports, letters for sponsors.
 We need help!

-We also teach from the Christmas story at each stop as well as pack and distribute Christmas bags for every child.
+We also teach from the Bible at each stop as well as pack and distribute gift bags for every child.
 It is a work trip, a teaching trip and a fun trip.
 Come visit every church program and children’s home in Nepal with us.